adiswork066-ux/HR-Attrition/README.md

 ## Key Findings

-- Sales department attrition (XX%) is Xx higher than R&D (XX%)
+- Sales department attrition (21%) is 1.56x higher than R&D (13.5%)
-- Overtime employees are Xx more likely to quit than non-overtime employees
+- Overtime employees are 2.8x more likely to quit than non-overtime employees
-- Employees aged 30 and under have a XX% attrition rate vs XX% for 45+
+- Employees aged 30 and under have a 26% attrition rate vs 11.46% for 45+
-- Churned employees earned $X,XXX/month vs $X,XXX for retained employees
+- Churned employees earned 4787/month vs 6832/month for retained employees
-- Attrition peaks at year X of tenure — the highest-risk onboarding window
+- Attrition peaks at initial years i.e 18-25 — the highest-risk onboarding window

 ---